This article will discuss VPNs, Covenant Eyes’ VPN-like mobile capability, and how third-party VPNs interact with Covenant Eyes.

 What’s the difference between a VPN and TMS?

-A traditional VPN allows your device to securely connect to an external source or a server.
-Our TMS runs completely on your device and doesn’t connect to an external source.
+A traditional VPN allows your device to connect securely to an external source or a server.
+Our TMS runs on your device but doesn’t connect to an external source.

 Why does my mobile device say you use a VPN?

 Covenant Eyes created our TMS, so it’s a new and unique technology.
-Due to the fact that it is new, most mobile devices recognize and label our TMS as a VPN (even though it works differently than a traditional VPN).
+Since it is new, most mobile devices recognize and label our TMS as a VPN (even though it works differently than a traditional VPN).

 iPhone® and iPad®

+On older iPhones, you’ll see “VPN” in the top right-hand corner.
 On an iPhone X or newer, swipe down from the top right-hand corner of your screen to access your Control Center.
-Next to your Wifi symbol, you’ll see “VPN.”
+Next to your Wifi or connection symbol, you’ll see “VPN.”

 Do VPNs work with Covenant Eyes?

-For iPhone® and iPad®, you cannot use a third-party VPN app and Covenant Eyes at the same time.
+For iPhone® and iPad®, you cannot use a third-party VPN app and Covenant Eyes simultaneously.

 For Android™ devices, Mac®, and Windows computers, you can typically use Covenant Eyes and a third-party VPN together.
 However, if you’re also paying for our Blocking service, third-party VPNs conflict with our filter.

 Please note: If your Apple ID is China-based, you will not have access to the Covenant Eyes app.
-China considers apps with a VPN to be illegal and Apple has removed apps with a VPN from their Chinese App Store.
+China considers apps with a VPN illegal, and Apple has removed apps with a VPN from their Chinese App Store.